DicksonWu654/QCNNs/README.md

 ### A Longer Explanation:

 For a longer explanation - check out my blog about QCNNs!
-I go super into the details: [Article!](https://dickson-wu.medium.com/quantum-eyes-1ae995e78a40)
+I go super into the details: [Article!](https://dickson-wu.medium.com/quantum-eyes-1ae995e78a40).
+Also check out my [Video](https://youtu.be/X0om4Aj6RBs)

 ## Acknowledgements